geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " But no ! as stars by Phoebus' light opprest,

-" A keener fire her rising rage supprest ;
+" A keener fire her rising rage supprest;

 " And pondering still the tourney's hapless hour,